Babruysk: History

 The 1861 census showed a population of 15,766.
 The ethnic groups living in Babruysk included Belarusians, Ukrainians, Poles, and Jews.
 As in other cities of Belarus, most of the buildings were constructed from wood.
 In 1866 there were 1498 houses, only 29 of which were made from brick.

-There was a steady increase in the Jewish population of Babruysk following the Napoleonic wars.
+There was a steady increase in the Jewish population of Babruysk following the Napoleonic Wars.
 By 1897, in the population of 34,336 citizens, 60%, or 20,760 were Jews.
 Most of them were employed in crafts, industry, and trade.

 During the 1890s, the citizens of Babruysk witnessed pogroms after the assassination of the Russian emperor Alexander II.
 Many of the attacks were repelled by armed Jewish self-defense.

 In 1902, the Great Fire of Babruysk left 2,500 families homeless and destroyed over 250 business, 15 schools and the market.
-There were more than 7 million rubles in property damage, however the city was quickly rebuilt, this time with brick and stone.
+There were more than 7 million rubles in property damage.
+However, the city was quickly rebuilt, this time with brick and stone.

 In 1904 the 40th Infantry Division of the Imperial Russian Army had its headquarters here.

 Between February 2 and March 11, 1918, was a Battle of Bobrujsk, between units of the Polish I Corps in Russia, commanded by General Jozef Dowbor-Musnicki, fought with the Red Army over the control of the city and region of Babruysk.

-In 1918–1920, town was captured by Polish liberation forces.
+In 1918–1920, town was captured by Polish forces.